stanfordnlp/pyreft/examples/loreft/README.md

 --max_length 768
 ```

 Note that `max_length` has to set to 768 to ensure a fair comparison, since our work and previous baselines are run using this constraint.
 Please note that this might hurt overall `Alpaca-Eval` scores, especially for those evaluators preferring longer generations.
+We are also happy to release our wandb logs for our runs reported in the paper: [Ultrafeedback Results](https://wandb.ai/wuzhengx/ReFT_MuadDib_ultrafeedback).
+Note that the evaluation is done offline.
+The running time includes the generation time.
+Training time is about 18 mins on a single A100.

 ## GLUE tasks